PrincetonUniversity/running_gromacs/README.md

-# Running Gromacs
+# Running GROMACS

-This guide presents the best practices for installing and running Gromacs on the Princeton HPC clusters.
+This guide presents the best practices for installing and running GROMACS on the Princeton HPC clusters.